Bureau of Mines Home

-Bureau of Mine's Preliminary Accident Report for Fatality at Prosperity Mine October 11, 2013
+- Bureau of Mine's Final Accident Report for Fatality at Prosperity Mine October 11, 2013

 Coal mining is regulated under a comprehensive federal safety law (Federal Mine Safety and Health Act) that is administered by the Department of Labor's Mine Safety and Health Administration (MSHA).

 - Underground coal mines are thoroughly inspected at least four times a year.

 - With 584 coal mine inspectors - about one for every four coal mines - MSHA spends on average over 200 hours annually inspecting each coal mine.

 - issue citations and establish a time frame for correcting violations;

 - remove miners from all or part of a mine in the face of hazardous conditions or repeated failures to correct violations; and